georgezouq/eatit-website/_posts/mediterranean-diet-vs-keto.md

 Plenty of people run a **Mediterranean-keto hybrid**: very low net carbs, but with Mediterranean choices—olive oil, fish, nuts, heaps of non-starchy veggies—while going easy on processed meats.
 It keeps keto’s appetite control with a more heart-friendly fat profile.

-> Toggle **Mediterranean** in EatIt, then switch to **Keto** and compare the same day.
+> Toggle **Mediterranean** in Eatibo, then switch to **Keto** and compare the same day.
 You’ll see exactly where to trim carbs while keeping olive oil, fish, and greens in the mix.

 ## A quick decision guide

 - **You want a lifestyle pattern with social flexibility.** Mediterranean.
 - **You want a structured push to reset cravings.** Keto.
-- **You’re curious about both.** Try a four-week Mediterranean base, then a two-week keto block with EatIt guarding fiber and micronutrients.
+- **You’re curious about both.** Try a four-week Mediterranean base, then a two-week keto block with Eatibo guarding fiber and micronutrients.

 ![side-by-side grocery cart contents: left with colorful produce, olive oil, fish; right with eggs, leafy greens, avocados, nuts—clean studio lighting](/assets/images/blog-article/med_keto_carts.jpg)

 **One last thing:** Nutrition is personal.
 If you have diabetes, kidney disease, high triglycerides, or you’re pregnant or breastfeeding, check in with your clinician before making big changes.
-EatIt is a guide, not a diagnosis.
+Eatibo is a guide, not a diagnosis.

 Ready to experiment?
-Open **EatIt**, set your mode, scan your next meal, and let the data nudge you to better choices—whichever path you take.
+Open **Eatibo**, set your mode, scan your next meal, and let the data nudge you to better choices—whichever path you take.